Chozo4/IdleScheduler/README.md

 Idle states are detected as follows:
 - User session is currently locked
+- Monitor has been powered off as per power saving policy
 - User has provided no physical input for up to 600 seconds

 It will run and handle any Windows Scheduler tasks in the main branch that have idle condition configurations.